Terradue/doc-tep-geohazards/source/tutorials/srtm.rst

 * Click on the button *Show results on map*, then on the tgz result on the *Results Table* in the bottom left side

-* See the result on map:
+* You can also download the .tgz file:

 .. figure:: assets/tuto_srtm_8.png
 	:figclass: align-center